lucasrcosta/facebook-js-ads-sdk/README.md

 ### Unit Tests

-Unit tests run in Node.js, PhatomJS, and in Browsers.
-Travis CI will run both Node and Phatom tests to ensure isomporphism.
+Unit tests run in Node.js, PhantomJS, and in Browsers.
+Travis CI will run both Node and PhantomJS tests to ensure isomorphism.

 * The default `gulp` task  will watch the files and run the Node tests repeatedly.
 * `gulp test` will run the Node tests.